ananyaa01/Credit_Card_Fraud_Detection-using-Sampling/README.md

 - Cluster Sampling
 - Reservoir Sampling

-## Applying Different models on all 5 samples and comparing the Acuuracies
+## Applying Different models on all 5 samples and comparing the Accuracies